 Our first stop on the trip was Fordsburg Square, a bustling flea market with fabulous street food and the heart of Joburg’s Indian community.
 The bazaar takes up a full city block — a paradise for shoppers in search of knick knacks, Bollywood movies, costume jewellery, clothes, and cookware.
 We had our first encounter with South Africa’s unofficial parking attendants here, a work force of unauthorized gents in neon vests who hustle drivers into parking spaces and (often aggressively) demand cash for it.
 Though handy in a crowded lot— and I was happy to tip under such circumstances — I quickly tired of their persistence.
 They outstretched arms even in empty lots where I where parked myself, demanding payment by virtue of their existence.

 We toured downtown Joburg next.
 I wanted to see the fancy, affluent part of town and compare it with my home-base, Nairobi.
-Gaping at beautiful old architecture, skyscrapers and monuments (which looked fancy enough to me), I failed to realize we were in a dodgy part of town, and the upscale quarter of Joburg was 10 blocks in the other direction.
-Here, less than three hours after landing, my partner and I were mugged.
+Struck by beautiful old architecture, skyscrapers and monuments (which looked fancy enough to me), I failed to realize we were in a dodgy part of town, and the upscale quarter of Joburg was 10 blocks in the other direction.
+Here, less than three hours after landing, my travel mate and I were mugged.

-I’ll be extremely clear: Your reaction in this scenario should not be to fight.
-No matter what your assailants want, it isn’t worth your life.
+I don’t endorse resisting a mugging; no matter what your assailants want, it isn’t worth your life.
 In this particular circumstance however, we made a calculated decision: the thugs were unarmed, uncoordinated, slight in size, and they spooked fairly easily when we resisted.
 They didn’t seem to be experienced muggers, but rather opportunists.
-We chased them off without a scratch and with all our belongings intact.
+We chased them off a bit bruised, but otherwise unharmed, and with all our belongings intact.
 We were lucky, and glad we had left our passports and major credit cards locked at our hostel.

 After the incursion, several passersby rushed to our aid and promised the thugs would be dealt with accordingly.
-Unfortunately in Joburg this means mob justice, and as one kind stranger assured me with a smile, “Don’t worry, we are beating them for you.”
-I prayed they wouldn’t kill anybody, but knew better than get involved.
+Unfortunately, in Joburg that meant mob justice, and as one kind stranger assured me with a smile, “Don’t worry, we are beating them for you.”
+I prayed they wouldn’t kill anybody, but knew better than to get involved.

-Shaken but otherwise unharmed, we went on to explore a variety of bustling indoor markets, stocked sky-high with fruit, sweets, and clothing.
-We took obligatory photos of statues, monuments and public spectacles, and a few hours later, came across a bloodied, barely conscious man on the street, probably one of our attackers.
+After taking a few moments to collect ourselves, we went on to explore a variety of bustling indoor markets, stocked sky-high with fruit, sweets and clothing.
+We took obligatory photos of statues, monuments and public spectacles, and a few hours later, came across a bloodied, barely conscious man on the street — probably one of our attackers.
 I felt overwhelmed with pity.

 MELVILLE ON 7TH